shootermv/follow-favorite-repos/README.md

 ## Why?
 * Because you actually can see the code he/she wrote not under pressure
 * Because you actually can see he/she knows how to work with git
 * Because for contirbuting to some popular repo you need to learn about project and its contributing-code in depth...

+# But How To Become A Contributor?
+One way - is to look on some opensource project you like, and try to understand it`s spirit
 That is why it may be important to follow the repo you-want-to-contribute closely

 # Technologies